 As one of my absolute best packing tips ever, packing cubes are an ultimate gamechanger when it comes to packing for a family vacation.

 This, in turn, leads to less rummaging around for outfits, zero hassle, and a quicker turn around time to head to the beach each day.

-When considering what to pack for Mexico, for example, use one packing cube for your swimsuits and cover-ups, one for your sundresses and evening attire, a small one for undergarments, and one for each additional member of your family.
+When considering things to pack for Mexico, for example, use one packing cube for your swimsuits and cover-ups, one for your sundresses and evening attire, a small one for undergarments, and one for each additional member of your family.

 These are the ones that I personally own and recommend as they are lightweight and hold a ton.